NEA Mandates and Structures

 Following discussions at the 45th meeting of the Working Party on Nuclear Emergency Matters (WPNEM) in November 2020 and the 79th meeting of the Committee on Radiological Protection and Public Health (CRPPH) in March 2021, it was agreed to start preparations for the next INEX (INEX-6) and to focus the exercise on the recovery phase of nuclear and radiological emergencies.
 This was based on evidence captured in a survey of CRPPH members carried out in 2020, which identified the next INEX exercise as the top priority in the area of nuclear emergency matters.

 A Preparatory Task Force (PTF) for INEX-6 was established in 2021 to prepare initial proposals for INEX-6 including the potential exercise objectives and scope, areas where the exercise could lead to substantial improvement and methods and approaches that could be applied.
-The PTF reported on and presented the initial findings at the 46th meeting of the WPNEM where it was agreed that the formal planning, delivery and review of INEX-6 will now be carried forward by a dedicated Expert Group on the 6th International Nuclear Emergency Exercise (EGINEX6).
+The PTF reported on and presented the initial findings at the 46th meeting of the WPNEM where it was agreed that the formal planning, delivery and review of INEX-6 would be carried forward by a dedicated Expert Group on the 6th International Nuclear Emergency Exercise (EGINEX6).
+This group was established on April 1, 2022.
+In 2023, the CRPPH and WPNEM held their respective meetings.
+Recognising the successful achievements of the EGINEX6 in preparing INEX-6 and acknowledging the importance of the feedback analysis of the exercise, including a final workshop, the CRPPH and WPNEM approved, in principle, a two-year extension of the EGINEX6 mandate.

 Scope and Objectives